 What does charcoal toothpaste do?

 As we mentioned, the idea behind charcoal toothpaste is to help keep your teeth clean and white.
-The natural absorbing properties of the charcoal help to lift surface stains, revealing brighter and whiter teeth.
+The natural absorbing properties of charcoal help to lift surface stains, revealing brighter and whiter teeth.
 In addition to these whitening properties, it is believed that the abrasiveness of the charcoal will help remove built-up tartar on the surface of the teeth, reducing your risk of dental decay.
 While the evidence is still inconclusive, the use of charcoal toothpaste can provide benefits when used as directed and as a companion to your regular toothpaste and oral hygiene routine.
 However, there are some risks you must consider when using charcoal toothpaste.

 Does charcoal toothpaste work